-Finally, the third step of obedience to God's Will of Command is made possible only by having the transformed mind.
+Finally, the third step of obedience to God's Will of Decree is made possible only by having the transformed mind.
 That is, the right response requires no conscious reflection before we act.
-I venture to say that a good 80 to 90 percent of behavior is not premeditated.
-Most of our thoughts, attitudes, and actions are spontaneous.
+I venture to say that a over 80 percent of behavior is not premeditated.
+Most of our thoughts, attitudes and actions are spontaneous.
 They are just spillover from what is inside our minds.
 Jesus said, "Out of the abundance of the heart the mouth speaks.
 35 The good person out of his good treasure brings forth good, and the evil person out of his evil treasure brings forth evil."
 (Matthew 12:34-35)

-Why is this right auto response to life a part of God's Will of Command?
-Partly because God commands in the Scripture many things - do not be angry, do not be prideful, do not covet or be anxious, we are not to be jealous or envy others.
+Why is this right auto response to life a part of God's Will of Decree?
+Partly because God decrees in the Scripture many things - do not be angry, do not be prideful, do not covet or be anxious, we are not to be jealous or envy others.
 None of these actions are premeditated.
 Anger, pride, covetousness, anxiety, jealousy and envy all rise up out of the heart with no conscious reflection.
 We are often guilty of sin because of these actions.
 They break the commandments of God and prevent one from being transformed to discern what is good and acceptable and perfect enabling one to live as spiritual worship.
+With the right heart comes right behavior and thought.